vPeteWalker/midway/pcconfig/pcconfig.rst

 #.
 If using customer-provided AD, specify a Security Group or individual user account to extend the **Cluster Admin** role.

 #.
-Sign out of Prism Central.
+Log out of Prism Central.

    .. figure:: images/4.png